CSCI544-2023-fall-team-k/knowledge-augmented-LM/README.md

 # Knowledge Graph Prompting using Procedural Reasoning
-This repository contains implementations on KAPPR.
+This repository contains implementations on KGPPR.
 This work is done in CSCI544 Applied Natural Language Processing by Prof. Mohammad Rostami on Fall 2023.

 # Motivation
 Although Retreival Augmented Generation (RAG) has become the standard of all the knowledge-augmented language modeling tasks, two main limitations exist.
 First, it requires massive data to train both the retriever and LM.
 Especially, fine-tuning pre-trained LM costs a lot of resources and is not desirable in real-world settings.
 Second, the method tries to solve questions in one-shot, where knowledge retriever and LM are used only once to solve the given question.
 However, for complex questions requiring multiple reasoning steps, a one-shot approach may be insufficient to provide accurate answers.